 TRADITIONAL AFTERNOON TEA ETIQUETTE

-Whilst this may be how the crème de la crème do things – but for us at Twinings it’s all about making the experience perfect for you and your guests – so replacing the firm handshake with a hug is no taboo broken, to our mind….
+Whilst this may be how the crème de la crème do things – but for us at Twinings it’s all about making the experience perfect for you and your guests – so in our mind replacing the firm handshake with a hug is no taboo broken.